ab-kubernetes/demo-sidebyside/README.md

 #### Deployment

+- Create first a project where you will deploy the 3 applications : `oc new-project cool-demo`
-Assuming a cluster with KNative Serving is already available, for each one of the applications apply the `kubefiles/knService_docker.yml` file (using `oc apply -f kubefiles/knService_docker.yml` for example).
+- For each one of the applications, apply the `kubefiles/knService_docker.yml` file using the command : `oc apply -f kubefiles/knService_docker.yml`.

-To force KNative to launch (and keep running) a single pod of the application, you can poll the application by executing the `./knpoller.sh` script (or `./knpoller_ocp4.sh` if using Openshift 4.x).
+- To force KNative to launch (and keep running) a single pod of the application, you can poll the application by executing the `./knpoller.sh` script (or `./knpoller_ocp4.sh` if using Openshift 4.x).

 #### Running the actual scenario